sahlinet/docker-baselinux/README.md

 ### SSH Public Key

 Providing a SSH Public Key allows you to login with ssh.
-Provide the public key as environment variable ˋSSH_PUBKEYˋ.
+Provide the public key as environment variable `SSH_PUBKEY`.
 The key must be base64 encoded.

 Example: